 To view a list of event rules available in the database, perform the following steps:

-Administration > Workload Design > Manage Event Rules.
+1. From the navigation toolbar, click Administration > Workload Design > Manage Event Rules.
 Or In the navigation bar on the left, click

 System Status and Health > All Configured Tasks > New.